PmagPy/PmagPy-docs/installation/PmagPy_install.md

 This binary has only been tested on a Ubuntu 14.04 (Trusty) distribution and might be buggy on other distributions.

-You will find the latest Linux standalone download:
+You can find the latest Linux standalone download here:
 <https://github.com/PmagPy/PmagPy-Standalone-Linux/releases/latest>

 (section_developer_install)=
 ## PmagPy developer install

-If you want to get into the nitty-gritty of the code such that you are directly working from the repository, you should do a developer install.
+If you want to get into the nitty-gritty of the code such that you are directly working from the current version of the code in the repository, you should do a developer install.

 If you just want to use **PmagPy** out of the box, do a regular